scjx123/tp/docs/UserGuide.md

 ### `todo` - Add a todo to the task list

 Typing `todo` allows the program to parse user's input and create a ***todo*** object with specified *description*.
-It will be appended to the end of the task list.
+It will be appended to the end of the task list.<br>
+Note:
+1. Todo description parameter here are compulsory.

 Syntax: